zippkidd/100-days-of-code/r1-log.md

 ### R1D34
 Worked on the Twitch TV app.
 Successfully receiving JSON responses from Twitch, experimented with accessing the different types of data in the JSON that I can put in the web app.

+### R1D35
+Switched from jQuery's $.ajax()/$.getJSON to the new fetch API for the TwitchTV app.
+Found out I was accidentally requesting JSONP which fetch can't process with the help from FCC's JS gitter.